haoranmattwan/Age-Income-Loss-Discounting-2025/README.md

 ---

-## Methodology Snapshot
+## Methodological Approach

-This project demonstrates a robust and sophisticated approach to statistical modeling, including:

-* **Cross-Ecosystem Validation**: Replicating a complex Bayesian multilevel model from R (`brms`) in Python (`pymc`) to ensure model specification and results are robust.
-* **Bayesian Multilevel Modeling**: Using Bayesian beta regression to appropriately model the proportional AuC data while accounting for repeated measures within participants, including tests for non-linear (quadratic) effects.
+The analysis follows a comprehensive workflow, from initial power analysis to final model validation.

-* **Simulation-Based Power Analysis**: A custom R function was written to simulate data (`glmmTMB`) and determine the statistical power for detecting key effects in a multilevel beta regression framework.
+* **Simulation-Based Power Analysis**: Prior to data collection, a custom R function was written to simulate data (`glmmTMB`) and conduct a power analysis to determine the required sample size for detecting key interaction effects within a multilevel beta regression framework.
+* **Data Validation and Reliability**: Initial analyses included fitting nonlinear hyperboloid functions to group-level data to ensure data quality and calculating Cronbach's alpha to check the internal consistency of the discounting measure.
-* **Interaction Analysis**: A comprehensive examination of two-way interactions between age, income, loss amount, and other demographic and psychological variables to test the study's primary hypotheses.
+* **Bayesian Hierarchical Modeling**: The primary analysis used Bayesian multilevel beta regression to appropriately model the proportional Area under the Curve (AuC) data while accounting for repeated measures within participants.
+The models tested for both linear and nonlinear (quadratic) effects of age and examined two-way interactions between age, income, loss amount, and other variables to test the study's hypotheses.
-* **Reliability and Descriptive Analysis**: Includes checks on the internal consistency of the discounting measure (Cronbach's alpha) and fits nonlinear hyperboloid functions to group-level data to ensure data quality.
+* **Cross-Platform Validation**: To ensure the robustness of the findings, the entire Bayesian multilevel model was replicated from R (`brms`) into Python (`pymc`), confirming that the model specification and results were consistent across statistical ecosystems.

 ---